USEPA/CMAQ/README.md

    1. Option One:
       - Copy src directory.
-      - Go into the new directory and modify the Makefile to define the library and include paths for netcdf and IOAPI.
+      - Go into the new directory and modify the Makefile to define the compiler, library and include paths for netcdf and IOAPI for the case(s) needed.
       - Set the environment variable _compiler_ to intel, pgi or gcc based on the user's preference.
       - Type "make clean" then type "make".

    2. Option Two, _requires the bldmake utility for the CMAQ model_:
-       - Copy to a work directory and modify the _bldit_ script under the _scripts_ subdirectory.
+       - Copy to a work directory and modify the _bldit_ script under the _scripts_ subdirectory for _compiler_ case(s) needed.
        - Type bldit_create_CMAQ_OMI_file.csh _compiler_.
        -  Go into the created build directory, type "make clean" and type "make".